 Is this even solvable?
 The answer is yes and it hit me once I read an article on Data Analytics and Engineers.
 Engineers do a lot of analytics to solve problems, they’re often they’re Data Analysts and don’t even know it!
 Give an Engineer a license of Tableau or Qlik and watch them go nuts.
 They’d be building correlation matrices and visualizing them in seconds flat.

 Yet, when it comes to analyzing processes, things get very complex again.
 These simple analytics are great but they only show what happened and not the root cause of a problem.
-For that we need advanced analytics and something called Process Mining.
+For that, we need advanced analytics and something called Process Mining.

 Pretty much anywhere you have a business process, Process Mining can help.
-It can help you find where your problems (and successes) are, optimize performance KPI’s, and even find better ways to do something.
+It can help you find where your problems (and successes) are, optimize performance KPIs, and even find better ways to do something.
 That’s great but how do you deal with that complexity problem?
 That’s where the power of modern computers, an extension, and a real data science platform come into play.

 I recently watched a presentation given by my colleague, Dr. Ralf Klinkenberg.
 He showcased how the RapidProM extension is used for process mining and analysis.
-He showed how to can connect databases, flat files (XLS, etc) into a visual analytic platform.
+He showed how to connect databases, and flat files (XLS, etc) into a visual analytic platform.
 There is no coding involved and Engineers and Managers can quickly learn how to use this platform.

 Ralf does an amazing walk-through and analysis of an Italian Traffic Fine collection process.
 Watch it yourself here:

 The presentation was utterly amazing and got my wheels turning.
 I saw so many applications to the Engineering world that could be used.
 Want to learn what process contributes greatly to your bottom line?
 Then use Process Mining.
 Want to find the bottlenecks that affect your project delivery?
 Start with Process Mining.